oamg/leapp-repository/docs/source/configuring-ipu.md

 #### LEAPP_DEBUG
 Enables debug logging.
 Equivalent to --debug, which takes precedence.

+#### LEAPP_DISABLE_NET_NAMING_SCHEMES
+On RHEL 8 to 9 upgrades, by default, net.naming-scheme is used to make network interface names immutable during the upgrade.
+In this case an extra RPM named `rhel-net-naming-sysattrs` is installed to the target system and target userspace container, providing the definitions of the "profiles" for net.naming-scheme.

+If set to `0`, the "legacy" mechanism is used where leapp writes .link files to prevent interfaces being renamed after booting to post-upgrade system.

 #### LEAPP_ENABLE_REPOS
 Specify repositories (repoids) split by comma, that should be used during the in-place upgrade to the target system.
 It‘s overwritten automatically in case the --enablerepo option is used.
 It‘s recommended to use the --enablerepo option instead of the envar.